 Jim seemed surprised.
 "You didn't have sex with her?"

 Jim held up his hand.
 "We're not.
 Or we weren't.
 But last night.
 It was...interesting.
 Which is why I followed her, I guess.
-Make sure she got home all right.
+To make sure she got home all right.
 But that's not the point, although if you did have sex with her, you should tell me because I may pursue this."

 Spock was unsure, as ever when his friend was in this whirlwind thinking-out-loud mode, how or even if he should answer.
 So he stayed silent.
 He was not opposed to the idea of Jim and Christine together.
 The Enterprise was being decommissioned.
 The Enterprise B would be launched in less than a year.
 Barring the return of V'ger, his friend was not getting the ship, although he sometimes suspected Jim was scheming.